 If you’re like me, you enjoy eating rice.
 Like, a lot.
 And what’s not to love?
 Rice is satisfying in both flavour and texture, not to mention inexpensive and filling.
-It’s also bland enough to be a vehicle for anything saucy or soupy (think coconut curry, chicken stew, or meatballs in cream sauce).
+It’s also bland enough to be a vehicle for anything saucy or soupy (think chicken curry, coconut beef, or meatballs in cream sauce).
 It’s shelf-stable, so you can buy it in large quantities and make a little bit every few days.
 You can turn rice into a lovely dessert (rice pudding!) and even use it leftover for the most amazing fried rice.
 Rice is pretty much the perfect food that can accompany nearly every meal with grace and girth.
 Rice makes most meals better but you want to learn how to cook perfect rice every time right?

 How To Cook Perfect Rice